Spray Guns: Getting Started

 Note: The factory seats the fluid nozzle very tightly.
-When removing the fluid needle for the first time, hold the gun in a padded vise and use either a metric open-end wrench or an adjustable Crescent wrench to loosen it.
+When removing the fluid needle for the first time, hold the gun in a padded vise and use either a 22mm open-end wrench or an adjustable Crescent wrench to loosen it.
 When you re-install the tip, apply just enough torque to snug it.
-(The Touch-up gun requires a 10mm wrench, the Production Gun a 22mm).
 However, the fluid nozzle seldom needs to be removed for cleaning if you are conscientious about cleaning the gun regularly.

 Problem: When triggered, fluid needle moves sluggishly or not at all.

 Cause/Solution: Finish buildup between fluid nozzle orifice and needle — sealing them together; dirty, gummy needle shaft or packing.
 Remove the air nozzle and submerse the fluid nozzle portion of the gun in thinner until the hardened finish softens.
 Then back out the needle packing hex-nut; if the needle is stuck in the packing, squirt some thinner into the packing to loosen it (otherwise you can't remove the needle).